isdanryan/ToDoApp/README.md

 ## **(UX) User Experience**
 ### **Target Audiences:**
 * The target audience is anyone that is looking to organise their work or personal life.
-* Anyone that needs or requires the ability to track a list of objectives, wether it's for a school project, personal project or just for life in general.
+* Anyone who needs or requires the ability to track a list of objectives, whether it's for a school project, personal project, or just for life in general.

 ### **User Stories:**
-As a user I want to...
+As a user, I want to...
 * Continually add to the list.
 * Delete things from the list as they are accomplished.
 * Easily refer back to the list to see what still needs to be completed.

 ### **Site Aims:**
-* To provide a simple way for users to keep track of task to be completed.
+* To provide a simple way for users to keep track of tasks to be completed.
-* Save the tasks for each individual user to a database, so the user can keep coming back.
+* Save the tasks for each user to a database, so the user can keep coming back.
-* Allow the user to view the web app from Desktop, Laptop, Tablet or Mobile.
+* Allow the user to view the web app from a Desktop, Laptop, Tablet, or Mobile.
 * Be easy to use with clear and simple functionality.
-* Only allow viewing of users list once logged in.
+* Only allow viewing of the users list once logged in.

 ### **How This Will Be Achieved:**
 * Create a dynamically generated list, where tasks can be created and deleted.
-* Create a way for a user to login and store any tasks created against the users login profile.
+* Create a way for a user to log in and store any tasks created against the user's login profile.
-* Use bootstrap to create a responsive layout that can adjust to any platform.
+* Use Bootstrap to create a responsive layout that can adjust to any platform.
 * The web app will have clear and obvious buttons to carry out the relevant functions.
 * It will also feature a clean and modern layout to help avoid any distractions.
-* Confirmation messages will be shown to help show the user either a succesful or unsuccessful function.
+* Confirmation messages will be shown to help show the user either a successful or unsuccessful function.
-* The web app will feature a sign up/login requirement to secure each users tasks.
+* The web app will feature a signup/login requirement to secure each user's tasks.
 * The main To Do Task page will only be available once the user has logged in.

 ### **Colour Scheme**